doc4d/docs/docs/ViewPro/method-list.md

 In *targetObject*, pass the object where the data, style, and formulas in *originRange* will be copied or moved.

 In the *options* parameter:
-If the *copy* parameter is set to *False* (default).
+* If *copy* is set to *False* (default).
 The cell contents, style, and formulas of *originRange* are removed after the command executes.
 If set to *True*, they are preserved.

-*pasteOptions* determines what is copied or moved.
+* *pasteOptions* determines what is copied or moved.
 Possible values:

 |Constant|Value|Description|
 |---|---|---|